hknutzen/Netspoc-API/README.md

 All names in "path" correspond directly to names in [Netspoc syntax](http://hknutzen.github.io/Netspoc/syntax.html) with these extensions:
+1. Elements of group or pathrestriction are referenced by name 'elements'.
 1. Rules of a services are referenced by name 'rules'.
-2. An individual rule is referenced by its rule number (first index is 1).
+1. An individual rule is referenced by its rule number (first index is 1).
-3. A rule number may be given together with the total number of rules of a service as "2/3", meaning rule number 2 of 3.
+1. A rule number may be given together with the total number of rules of a service as "2/3", meaning rule number 2 of 3.
 This is used as an additional check, that the rule number has not changed unexpectedly.
 A job aborts if expected and real number of rules differ.

 When a new rule is added, no rule index is given, because written order of rules doesn't matter.